ELT5331 - English Language and Culture (English for Social Networking & Technology) 10 CREDITS

 The assessment has three parts:

-1) Written Assessment (50%) - You will complete a range of tasks which involve writing using different genres in the context of blogs, wiki, Twitter, infographics etc. consisting of a total of 1500 to 2000 words.
+1) Written Assessment (50%) - You will complete a range of tasks which involve writing using different genres in the context of blogs, wiki, Twitter, infographics etc. consisting of a total of around 1500 words.

 2) Speaking Assessment (40%) - You will prepare and record group and individual presentations using different media and applications.

 3) Participation and Contribution (10%) - In online social spaces used by the group.

 Please note: apart from these formal assessments, students will be expected to spend some time outside class reading and answering questions in preparation for class-work.